-Specialised large DNA viruses include important veterinary pathogens currently threatening Europe and the UK, particularly lumpy skin disease and African swine fever.
+Specialised large DNA viruses include important veterinary pathogens that are endemic in some regions of the world and emerging into new areas such as Europe and Asia, particularly lumpy skin disease and African swine fever.
 Our work on the fundamental biology of these viruses can be used to develop novel methods for virus control.
 This impact will be realised through partnership with other researchers, industry partners, government stakeholders and others.
 We also contribute to UK society and the economy by providing expert advice on these important diseases to policy makers in governments (UK, European and other), veterinarians in the field, and farmers.